alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

 head:
   - - meta
     - property: og:title
-      content: How to Transfer Ownership of a Smart Account
+      content: How to Transfer Ownership of a Light Account
   - - meta
     - name: description
-      content: Follow this guide to transfer ownership of a smart account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - property: og:description
-      content: Follow this guide to transfer ownership of a smart account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
-      content: How to Transfer Ownership of a Smart Account
+      content: How to Transfer Ownership of a Light Account
   - - meta
     - name: twitter:description
-      content: Follow this guide to transfer ownership of a smart account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 next:
   text: Packages
 ---

-# How to Transfer Ownership of a Smart Account
+# How to Transfer Ownership of a Light Account

 Not all smart account implementations support transfering the owner (e.g. `SimpleAccount`).
 However, a number of the accounts in this guide and in Account Kit do, including our Light Account!
 Let's see a few different ways we can transfer ownership of an Account (using Light Account as an example).

-## Light Account
+## Usage

 Light Account exposes the following method which allows the existing owner to transfer ownership to a new address: